GLOSSARY TO ACCOMPANY THE 2016 CACREP STANDARDS

 The following terms will be displayed in a separate section of the CACREP 2016 Standards Glossary, rather than integrated into it, in order to minimize confusion where terms may have multiple meanings.

-|Adaptive, functional, and transferable skills||in general, a skill is an ability, competence, or capacity.
+|Adaptive, functional, and transferable skills||In general, a skill is an ability, competence, or capacity.
 Adaptive skills are practical, daily capacities to meet activities or daily living and instrumental activities of daily living.
 Functional skills are basic abilities to function physically, mentally, and cognitively in a variety of environments.
 Transferable skills are learned vocational and avocational competencies transferable to other vocational and avocational activities that contain the same or lesser degree of skill and use the same or similar systems, tools, or technologies.|

-|Disability||according to the World Health Organization (2011, p.
+|Disability||According to the World Health Organization (2011, p.
 4), “Disability is the umbrella term for impairments, activity limitations and participation restrictions, referring to the negative aspects of the interaction between an individual (with a health condition) and that individual’s contextual factors (environmental and personal factors).” (http://www.who.int/disabilities/world_report/2011/report.pdf)|

-|Employment models (applicable to disability)||models to facilitate the career development and job placement of individuals with disabilities, including but not limited to supported employment, customized employment, train-then-place approach, demand-side approach, and person-centered placement.|
+|Employment models (applicable to disability)||Models to facilitate the career development and job placement of individuals with disabilities, including but not limited to supported employment, customized employment, train-then-place approach, demand-side approach, and person-centered placement.|